 In addition to tuition fees, educational expenses such as study material, books, stationery, travel, accommodation, etc., can often be covered by grants.
 Unlike scholarships, grants are usually need-based and not awarded based on academic performance.

-Checking whether a student is eligible for financial aid can be done through the Free Application for Federal Student Aid or FAFSA.
-More information on FAFSA can be found here.
+Checking whether a student is eligible for financial aid can be done through the Free Application for Federal Student Aid or FAFSA[16].

-To know more about various funding mechanisms, their many advantages and disadvantages, read the best Financial Guide.
+To know more about various funding mechanisms, their many advantages, and disadvantages, read the best Financial Guide.

 An online Master’s in International Relations is usually an expensive pursuit.
 Tuition fees can run into thousands of dollars, funded by spirited individuals and foundations through scholarships and fellowships to deserving students.
 From the many such awards out there, here are a few to explore: